 - And a journey of a thousand miles starts with a single step.

 2. It Helps Us To Understand That Action Must Precede Motivation

 When a person feels overwhelmed by a long journey ahead, they often sit back, plan everything out, and talk about what they are going to do… some day.
 No journey truly begins until we actually take action (that first step).
 So what is it that prevents most people from taking their first step?
 Motivation.

 Too many people make the mistake of sitting back and waiting in hope for motivation to kick in.
 They anticipate that once motivation arrives, they will commence their journey.
 Enlightened people understand that motivation does not hit us like a bolt of lightening, instead it comes as a by-product of action.
 It is not until we start taking action (taking even a single step) that we start to feel the motivation to finish the long journey ahead.

 There may be numerous times on your Journey where you feel motivation has abandoned you.
 This will happen in any Journey.
 The key is to keep taking steps, keep moving, rather than to sit back and wait.
-Sometimes the Journey will be easy.
-Other times the road may appear rocky, with many obstacles on the path.
-Such is the case of any worthwhile Journey.
+Sometimes the journey will be easy, other times the road may appear rocky, with many obstacles on the path.
+Such is the case of any worthwhile journey.

-Motion creates emotion.
-We can’t wait until someone else motivates us into action.
+Motion creates emotion, we can’t wait until someone else motivates us into action.
 What if they don’t show up?
 We are responsible for our own motivation, and that quite often means taking the first step towards achieving our goals.
-Kancho Sullivan has spoken about ‘the magic being in the first few punches’.
+Kancho Robert Sullivan has spoken about ‘the magic being in the first few punches’.
 He describes his own training regime and how often he too will feel the urge to not train.
 However, as he forces himself to get into the training session and starts with the first few punches (or any technique for that matter), he begins to feel good about training, gets an instant hit of endorphins as the blood start to pump through his body, and his motivation to train intensifies almost immediately.